Xaateh/Xaateh/readme.md

 - 👋 Hi, I’m @Xaateh
 - 👀 I’m interested in 🎮 Games 🎮
-- 🌱 I’m currently learning Java 🎡
+- 🌱 I’m currently learning Python 🎡
 - 📫 You can reach out to me from my discord Xath#5408